-Let me do a side by side comparison to help you understand the major difference between a blog and a forum.
+Let me do a side by side comparison to help you understand the similarities along with major differences between blog and forum

 Do you want to know the difference between a blog and a forum?
 Moreover, which one is a more natural choice for a web portal?

-In the past decade, I have managed to start forums and grow them to be reasonably large, along with working for hundreds of my forum clients.
+In the past decade, I have managed to start a forum and then make it popular to be reasonably large, along with working for hundreds of my forum clients.
 Also, I have been able to grow coupe of my blogs to a good readership as well.
 So let me help you understand the critical differences between a forum and a blog.

 What’s a Forum?